vboyev-MSFT/defender-docs/defender-endpoint/configure-cloud-block-timeout-period-microsoft-defender-antivirus.md

 3. Select (or create) an antivirus policy.

-4. In the **Configuration settings** section, expand **Cloud protection**.
-Then, in the **Microsoft Defender Antivirus Extended Timeout In Seconds** box, specify the more time, in seconds, from 1 second to 50 seconds.
+4. In the **Configuration settings** section, scroll down to **Cloud Extended Timeout** and specify the timeout, in seconds, from 0 to 50 seconds.
 Whatever you specify is added to the default 10 seconds.

 5. (This step is optional) Make any other changes to your antivirus policy.
 (Need help?
 See [Settings for Microsoft Defender Antivirus policy in Microsoft Intune](/mem/intune/protect/antivirus-microsoft-defender-settings-windows).)